 The AARP Workforce Profiles are designed to provide information about the national and state workforce age 40 and older and enable individuals and organizations dealing with older worker issues to have a better understanding of this population in order to plan and implement programs related to them.

-This tool provides information about age 40+ workers and non-workers nationally and within each state, such as the number of hours worked per week, in which industries they work, how many work in the private or public sector, and how they get to work.
-Also, demographic characteristics of workers and non-workers are provided such as race, source of health insurance coverage, source of income, and grandparent status.
+The Profiles provide information about age 40+ workers and non-workers nationally and within each state, such as the number of hours worked per week, in which industries they work, how many work in the private or public sector, and how they get to work.
+Also, demographic characteristics of workers and non-workers are provided such as race and grandparent status.

 Undoubtedly, the aging of the 77 million baby boomers – those individuals born between 1946 and 1964 – has impacted the U.S. workforce over the past decade and according to the Bureau of Labor Statistics (BLS), this aging cohort will continue to impact the labor force over the next decade as well.
 Currently, there are over 144 million individuals in the U.S. age 40 and older, and among them, over 76 million are working.1

 The BLS further projects that in 2020, the 55+ age group will total 97.8 million and will make up over one-quarter (28.7%) of the resident population and will increase their share of the labor force by 38 percent.2,3 Moreover, while the participation rate of workers age 65 and older has steadily increased since 1990, their participation rate since the start of the recession has considerably surpassed that of workers aged 55-64.4 By 2020, civilian labor force participation rate for this age group is projected to be 22.6 percent.5 And the BLS notes that not until 2020, when the older baby boomers begin to exit the workforce, will the U.S. labor force begin to experience a downturn in numbers.